Kazuki-tam/vitam/README.md

 # VITAM

-VITAM is a front-end starter template with `Vite` for static websites.
+VITAM is a starter template with 'Vite' for front-end developers.
+This template focuses on building a static website.
 This template suits small to medium projects like a landing page and a corporate website.

 ## Status